 Keep the cutting blades VERY SHARP: the flailhead should be inspected daily.
 Bolts and nuts holding flails to rotor should be checked frequently and kept tight.
 Missing or broken flails should be replaced immediately, as the imbalance will rapidly harm bearings and structure.
-When a flail is renewed its opposing flail (or pair if using Back to Back flails) should be renewed also in order to maintain balance.
+When a flail is renewed its opposing flail (or pair if using Back-to-Back flails) should be renewed at the same time in order to maintain balance.